 In Class: Each lab team should make a 5-minute presentation on their normal lab project.
+Or refer to the handout at the end of this document for an alternative way to handle this day.

 HW Note: The homework assignment consists of series review problems.